dariuszseweryn/RxAndroidBle/README.md

 ```

 ### Turning the bluetooth on / off
-The library does _not_ handle managing the state of the Bluetooth Adapter.
+The library does _not_ handle managing the state of the BluetoothAdapter.
 <br>Direct managing of the state is not recommended as it violates the application user's right to manage the state of their phone.
 See `Javadoc` of [BluetoothAdapter.enable()](https://developer.android.com/reference/android/bluetooth/BluetoothAdapter.html#enable()) method.
 <br>It is the user's responsibility to inform why the application needs Bluetooth to be turned on and for ask the application's user consent.
 <br>It is possible to show a native activity for turning the Bluetooth on by calling: